pranavsharma/ort_app_server/README.md

    * A single server process that both manages and serves models.
    * Can add new model sources and downloaders easily by writing just one function.
 See [this](src/model_downloader.h).
    * A separate [Model Manager](src/model_manager.h) module that can be integrated in the GenAI lib.
-   * Recognizes that models were downloaded before and doesn't download them again (obvious? yeah, but requires code).
+   * Recognizes that models were downloaded before and doesn't download them again.
    * Supports multiple models.

-### Input to the server
-   * A [manifest file](test/model_manifest.json) that defines the model and its source.
-Think of this as the registry of all ONNX model manifests.
-For now it's local but can be stored on a server.
-   * Path to the downloaded models that is managed by the server.
-This is where all the models will be downloaded.

-### Pending
-   * Clean up code
-   * Support EPs other than CPU
-   * Cross-platform
-   * Multi-modal APIs
-   * Write a better client application
-   * Handle concurrency concerns
-   * Streaming updates when model files are downloaded

 ## Build and Install
 ### Important Issues
-   * genai lib requires a fix in the header file to make a few functions 'inline' or else server won't compile
+   * genai lib requires a fix in ort_genai.h to make a few functions 'inline' for the server to compile
+      * SetLogBool, SetLogString, SetCurrentGpuDeviceId, GetCurrentGpuDeviceId
    * Openssl 3.x or later is required

 First install the latest onnxruntime-genai pkg here https://github.com/microsoft/onnxruntime-genai/releases/tag/v0.3.0